Seatis/my-teaching-materials/java-spring/ioc-bean/workshop/Workshop03.md

 }
 ```

-In this Workshop, convert this into a Beans with annotation.
+In this Workshop, we want to implement the above with Beans and annotation.

 Some hints:-
 - You saw @Configuration at the start of the DIConfiguration class in Workshop02; consider it as the model for AppConfig